ArtisTechHub/PHP-Hub/README.md

 # PHP Hub Resources

-A list of PHP libraries, resources and many amazing things.
+A list of PHP libraries, resources and many useful things for you to use in this path.

 ## Table of Contents